Ionman64/PHANTOM/README.md

 	$ cargo install diesel_cli --no-default-features --features "postgres"

-Now, *diesel* can be used from a command line **in this directory**.
-Then create the database by running all migrations.
+Now, *diesel* can be used from a command line.
+This creates the database and runs all upward migrations.

 	$ diesel setup